-- KP4AA -- W8KTZ -- 5Z4LP -- N8EXI --

 W8KTZ its identity soon became not just Mike Stimac, but the SJHRC.
 When Mike left the

-states to go to Africa, the call sign was left to stay with the club and it never changed until it lapsed
+states to go to Africa, the call sign was left to stay with the club, and lasted through

 But Radio went on.
 In Kenya East Africa, the British Colonial Office controlled all